Cysharp/Claudia/README.md

 Unofficial [Anthropic Claude API](https://www.anthropic.com/api) client for .NET.

 We have built a C# API similar to the official [Python SDK](https://github.com/anthropics/anthropic-sdk-python) and [TypeScript SDK](https://github.com/anthropics/anthropic-sdk-typescript).
 It supports netstandard2.1, net6.0, and net8.0.
-If you want to use it in Unity, please reference it from [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).

 In addition to the pure client SDK, it also includes a C# Source Generator for performing Function Calling, similar to [anthropic-tools](https://github.com/anthropics/anthropic-tools/).